-24. CERTAIN RISKS AND CONCENTRATION
+21. CERTAIN RISKS AND CONCENTRATION

 Financial instruments that potentially subject the Group to significant concentrations of credit risk consist primarily of cash, prepayments and other monetary assets.
-As of December 31, 2008 and 2009, substantially all of the Group's cash were held by major financial institutions located in the PRC.
+As of December 31, 2006, 2007, 2008 and June 30, 2009, substantially all of the Group's cash were held by major financial institutions located in the PRC.

 The Group has contracts for the purchases of materials and equipment which are denominated in foreign currencies, including US Dollars and Japanese Yen.
-For the year ended December 31, 2009, 43% of the Group's revenues are dominated in foreign currency, including US Dollars and Euros.
-Renminbi, the functional currency of the Group, is not freely convertible into foreign currencies.
+Substantially all of the Group's revenue generating operations are transacted in RMB, which is not freely convertible into foreign currencies.
 The Group does not hedge its foreign currency exposures and significant changes in the exchange rates between Renminbi and foreign currencies may affect the Group's results of operations.

-54% and 9.8% of the Group's revenues for the year ended December 31, 2007 were derived from a subsidiary of ReneSola and Ningbo Solar Electric Power Co., Ltd., respectively.
+From June 6, 2006 to December 31, 2006, 98% of the Group's revenue was derived from a subsidiary of ReneSola.
+In addition, 54% and 9.8% of the Group's revenues for the year ended December 31, 2007 were derived from a subsidiary of ReneSola and Ningbo Solar Electric Power Co., Ltd., respectively.
 For the year ended December 31, 2008, 29% and 18% of the Group's revenues were derived from a subsidiary of ReneSola and Ningbo Solar Electric Power Co., Ltd., respectively.
-For the year ended December 31, 2009, no customer individually accounted for more than 10% of the revenue for the periods presented.
+For the six-month period ended June 30, 2009, 13.4% of the Group's revenues was derived from Ningbo Solar Electric Power Co., Ltd. No other customer individually accounted for more than 10% of the revenue for the periods presented.

 The Group relies on a limited number of equipment suppliers including GT Solar Incorporated ("GT Solar"), Miyamoto Trading Limited ("Miyamoto"), Ningxia Jing Yang Automation Co., Ltd. ("Jing Yang") and another supplier in the PRC (the "PRC Equipment Supplier") for a majority of principal manufacturing equipment and spare parts.
 For the year ended December 31, 2007, 53% of the Group's manufacturing equipment was purchased from the PRC Equipment Supplier.
 For the year ended December 31, 2008, 54% and 22% of the Group's manufacturing equipment were purchased from Miyamoto and GT Solar, respectively.
-For the year ended December 31, 2009, 24% and 18% of the Group's manufacturing equipment were purchased from Miyamoto and Jing Yang, respectively.
+For the six-month period ended June 30, 2009, 32% and 53% of the Group's manufacturing equipment were purchased from Jing Yang and Miyamoto, respectively.
 No other suppliers individually accounted for more than 10% of the equipment purchase for the periods presented.